How to buy or sell a car safely during the pandemic

 Can I buy a car from a private seller?

-You won’t be able to test drive the car either which adds an extra level of risk.
+It could be difficult to test drive the car, as the seller may not be able to accompany you.
+This adds an extra level of risk.

 Unlike the dealerships, a private seller probably won’t offer you a seven-day trial period.
 So, it’s another gamble if you buy it straight away.